DIVA-DAF: A Deep Learning Framework for Historical Document Image Analysis: DIVA-DAF - Document Analysis Framework

 The framework consists of several components following an object-oriented programming paradigm.
-The framework's components are based on PyTorch-\\Lightning~\cite{falconPyTorchLightning2019}, a PyTorch research framework that focuses on the rapid development of research experiments.
-Four main components of our framework are (1) datamodule, (2) model, (3) task, (4) trainer (see Fig.~\ref{fig:framework_schema}).
-Compared to PyTorch-Lightning, we have separated the LightningModule into two components: the model, which defines the neural network architecture, and the task, which describes the task that we try to solve.
-By defining these components independently, we can solve the same task using different models or use the same model to solve different tasks.
+The general architecture is presented in Figure~\ref{fig:framework_schema}.

-The datamodule handles the data and creates the different datasets needed for each stage (training, validation, testing).
+Each component is independent and can be easily changed.
+Like classical frameworks, data is loaded into a data module.
+But unlike other platforms, the data module manages the different datasets needed for each stage (training, validation, testing, prediction) in a modular way.
 Furthermore, it calculates data statistics and defines special data handling, such as data augmentation and transformations.
+Besides, the data module is able to load large images thanks to two strategies: scaling down the image (adapting also the ground truth) and patch-based approaches.
+Different ground truth formats can already be easily handled: images (color encoded, index encoded, channel encoded) and classes based on folder structures.

+Compared to PyTorch Lightning, the LightningModule is separated into two components: the model, which defines the neural network architecture, and the task, which describes the task to be solved.
+By defining these components independently, the same task can be solved using different models, or the same model can be used to solve different tasks.

 The model specifies the neural network architecture by defining the backbone and the header.
-The backbone acts as the encoder part of the network and the header as the classifier.
+The backbone acts as the encoder part of the network, and the header as the classifier.
 By defining these two parts separately, the framework can save them independently and combine them with other backbones or headers.

-The task defines the workflow during training, validation, and testing.
-It requires four inputs: a loss function, an optimizer, a metric, and a model.
-Also, it produces the test output and provides the needed method to bring the network output into a loss or metric format.
+The task defines the workflow during training, validation, testing, and prediction.
+It requires four inputs: a loss function, an optimizer, metrics, and a model.
+All these components can be easily customized by the user.
+Also, it produces the test output and provides the needed method to bring the network output into a specific loss or metric format.